typejs/type/README.md

 # type

-A simple way to add runtime type safety to your JavaScript project.
+A simple function to add runtime type safety to your JavaScript objects.

 ```js
 const Pizza = type({